chungw6/TopReconstruction/README.md

 "MC16e_pt_selection_strict2" requires that all the jets in an event must have a Pt above the Pt cutoff.
 In addition, only events with 1 c-jet, 2 b-jets, and at least 4 jets total are considered.

-"MC16e_pt_selection_strict" cuts out events that have any jet that does not meet the Pt cutoff.
+"MC16e_pt_selection_strict" is an older implementation of the strict method that cuts out all events that have any jet that does not meet the Pt cutoff.

 Both files will output a ROOT file with all events that pass the selection process and for which the t-tbar interaction can be reconstructed.